Published by the Indianapolis Business Journal

-I moved to Indy in 2005 and attended my first Indy 500 race in May of 2006.
-I think the moment that first race began was the loudest moment I have ever experienced in my whole life.
+I moved to Indy in 2005 and attended my first Indianapolis 500 in May 2006.
+I think the start of that race was the loudest moment I have ever experienced in my life.
 It was so loud I could feel it inside my body.
-We had to wear ear protection, and by the end of the race, I still had a little ringing in my ears but boy was I hooked.
-I became Indy’s newest month of May super fan.
+We had to wear ear protection, and by the end of the race, I still had a little ringing in my ears.
+But, boy, was I hooked.
+I became Indy’s newest month-of-May super fan.

-Loud is simply a description of volume, or intensity of sound.
-At DORIS we measure “loud” (aka volume) during our workplace research projects, by using a sound meter to track the decibel level throughout the office.
-On almost every project we measure, we find that outputs range from 40 to 60 decibels (spoiler alert, that’s not loud).
+Loud is simply a description of volume, or intensity, of sound.
+At DORIS, we measure “loud” during our workplace research projects by using a sound meter to track the decibel level throughout the office.
+On almost every project we measure, we find outputs range from 40 to 60 decibels (spoiler alert—that’s not loud).
 If you’re not familiar with decibel readings, there is a significant compound difference between 40 and 60.
-40 decibels is what you might experience inside a library.
-60 decibels is what you might experience inside a buzzing coffee shop.
-Once you get to 120 decibels or more things get dangerous–like a rock concert or an IndyCar race.
-OSHA says we shouldn’t be exposed to anything higher than 85 decibels for longer than an eight-hour timeframe.

 Forty decibels is what you might experience inside a library.
 Sixty decibels is what you might experience inside a buzzing coffee shop.
 Once you get to 120 decibels or more—like a rock concert or an IndyCar race—things get dangerous.
 The federal Occupational Safety and Health Administration says we shouldn’t be exposed to anything higher than 85 decibels for longer than an eight-hour time frame.